 He Stinketh

-I once heard a funny story about a fraternity that wanted to have a pet goat.
+I once heard a crazy story about a fraternity that wanted to have a pet goat.
 One of the fraternity brothers approached the Dean to ask permission for the goat to live in the fraternity house.
 The Dean listened patiently while the young man explained that they would care for the goat, feed the goat, and clean up after the goat.
-Then the Dean asked, “Well, what about the smell!?”
-“Oh,” responded the fraternity brother, “He’ll get used to that!”
+Then the Dean asked, “Well, what about the smell?!”

 Let us pray: Loving God, we do want to make the very most of this life that you have given us.
 We want to be healthy and whole.
-Allow us to see those places in our lives: actions, attitudes, or habits that stinketh.
+Allow us to see those places in our lives—actions, attitudes, or habits—that “stinketh.”
 Please don’t let us get used to the stink.
 Grant us courage and strength to change what we can.
 Work in us and even beyond us.
 Heal us and set us free.
 And may your resurrection power raise us again to new life.
 Amen.

 Daily Message Author: Joe Albright